COVID-19: Vaccination frequently asked questions (FAQ)

 Can patients make a vaccine appointment at CVS.com?

-Eligible customers are now able to schedule an appointment on CVS.com.
-Customers can visit CVS.com and the CVS app frequently to check for available appointments and to schedule vaccinations — both the initial shot and the required second dose.
+Eligible customers are now able to walk into a CVS Pharmacy location or schedule an appointment on CVS.com.
 Anyone requiring assistance with the scheduling tool or without access to a computer or mobile device is encouraged to contact CVS Customer Service.

 Can I choose which vaccine to receive at CVS Pharmacy?